NixOS/SC-election-2024/ec/README.md

   nix-build ec -A unconfirmed.needsToSubmitFormAndNeedsMoreEndorsements ./result $GITHUB_HANDLE $NOMINATION_PR
   ```
+- Optionally PM the nominees via other means (e.g. Matrix) in case the above means fail.

 ## Starting the voting phase
 - Determine which pairs of candidates share the same conflict of interest